haoxi911/bitbucket-hg-to-git/README.md

 ====================
 * Once the script has been run you should have your old Mercurial repository renamed as `(Mercurial) {repo name}`.
 * A new Git repository with the name of the original repository.
 * Not everything will be converted to your new Git repository.
-You will loose Issues, Downloads, Wiki pages, Followers etc.
+You will lose Issues, Downloads, Wiki etc.

 In case of failure
 ==================